Two Identities relating Eisenstein series on classical groups: Statement of the main theorems

 When $H$ is odd orthogonal,

 When $H$ is symplectic, or metaplectic,

-This character is stabilized by the Adele points of the following subgroup of elements:
+Assume that $H$ is linear.
+The character $\psi_{n-j_0}$ is stabilized by the adele points of the following subgroup of elements:

 In case $H$ is orthogonal, this is isomorphic to $H_{2ni+j_0}$.
-In case $H$ is symplectic, we get the semi-direct product of $H^{(\epsilon)}_{2ni}$ and the following unipotent subgroup, isomorphic to the Heisenberg group in $2ni+1$ variables $\mathcal{H}_{2ni+1}$.
-It consist of the elements $t(u)$, where
+In case $H$ is symplectic, we get the semi-direct product of $H_{2ni}=\Sp_{2ni}$ and the Heisenberg group in $2ni+1$ variables $\mathcal{H}_{2ni+1}$.
+It is realized as the subgroup pf the following elements,

+It will be convenient to abuse the notation a little, and re-denote the first factor in \eqref{1.12.2} by $t^{(1)}(g)$.
+The isomorphism with $\mathcal{H}_{2ni+1}$ is given by